wesleydv/drupal-console-book/en/commands/update-execute.md

 ## Available arguments
 Argument | Details
 ---------|-------------
-module | The Module name.
-update-n | Specific Update N function to be executed
+module | The Module name or 'all' for all modules update-n | Specific Update N function to be executed